 That Tree Can Talk: Decoding Arboreal Intelligence

 That tree can talk, not with words, but through an intricate underground network scientists call the "Wood Wide Web."
 That tree can talk through this communication, sharing secrets with its neighbors.
 Do trees think in the human sense?
 Probably not.
 But can trees communicate warnings, share nutrients, and even nurture their young?
 Absolutely.
-This revelation changes everything we know about forests, and that tree can talk about a fascinating world of plant intelligence.
-To learn more about the incredible living wonders of the world, please refer to our special article: Facts About Trees.

 The Science Behind Tree Communication